Pyhä-Häkki

 About Pyhä-Häkki

 Pyhä-Häkki National Park preserves a tract of old-growth boreal forest in the Central Finland region, situated about 35 kilometres northwest of Saarijärvi.
-Established in 1956, the park is one of Finland's oldest national parks and is specifically dedicated to protecting one of the country's last remaining examples of primeval spruce-dominated boreal forest.
-Covering approximately 13 square kilometres, the park is compact but ecologically significant as a reference ecosystem representing the forest type that once dominated the inland landscape of Finland before widespread commercial logging.
-The ancient spruce forest creates a cathedral-like environment of tall, lichen-draped trees and mossy, deadwood-strewn forest floor.
+Established in 1956 and extended in 1982, the park is one of Finland's oldest national parks and protects the largest remaining area of virgin forest in the southern half of Finland — most notably ancient Scots pine stands alongside old-growth Norway spruce and bog habitats.
+[1] Covering approximately 13 square kilometres, with bogs comprising roughly half the park's area, the park is compact but ecologically significant as a reference ecosystem representing the forest type that once dominated inland Finland before widespread commercial logging.
+The ancient forest creates a cathedral-like environment of towering, lichen-draped trees and mossy, deadwood-strewn forest floor.

 Wildlife Ecosystems